 Overall the camp was a great success.
-We were able to harvest two moose and follow up with both a processing session with the youth, and a feast with all the participants to share what we took from the land.
+This year due to the earlier date, we did have more participants at the camp which was great, however, I think due to the earlier time, we had less success in the harvest.
+As the camp happened in August, grouse season had yet to open, and as a result we did not have a chance to hunt them.
+We also did not have luck with big game, although we did get onto the river to hunt this year.
+However, we were able to catch about 15 chum salmon and follow up with both a processing session with the youth.
+There was also cranberries harvested (both high and low bush), rosehips and blueberries.
+This year we had special guest who came to camp, Leigh Joseph who used to live in Dawson returned to put on a traditional medicine presentation, the youth went to harvest some of the plants in the area and were able to make some salves and oils to alleviate pain.
 The youth who attended were very helpful, respectful, and patient during the moose hunt and fish processing.
 Youth gained invaluable skills that they will be able to develop in future camps, and in their everyday lives.
 The moose hunt, fish processing and other camp activities that took place proves itself as being an essential camp in facilitating citizens to carry out traditional skills, pass on these skills to others, provide opportunities to document this traditional knowledge, and protect this knowledge for future generations.